2024–25 Stonehill Skyhawks women's basketball team

 The 2024–25 Stonehill Skyhawks women's basketball team represent Stonehill College during the 2024–25 NCAA Division I women's basketball season.
-The Skyhawks, who are led by 24th-year head coach Trisha Brown, play their home games at Merkert Gymnasium in Easton, Massachusetts as members of the Northeast Conference (NEC).
+The Skyhawks, who were led by 24th-year head coach Trisha Brown, played their home games at Merkert Gymnasium in Easton, Massachusetts as members of the Northeast Conference (NEC).

 This season is Stonehill's third year of a four-year transition period from Division II to Division I. As a result, the Skyhawks are not eligible for NCAA postseason play until the 2026–27 season.

 Previous season

 The Skyhawks finished the 2023–24 season 4–26, 4–12 in NEC play, to finish in a three-way tie for seventh place.
 They were upset by Le Moyne in the quarterfinals of the NEC tournament.